angelopoole/mernExp/readme.md

 ### Practice application for learning the **MERN** stack

-This is a begginer application using the mern stack in order to better understand how to code express backends and interact with mongoDB
+This is a beginer application using the mern stack in order to better understand how to code express backends and interact with mongoDB

 ## technologies used ->